speced/respec/README.md

 ### Building ReSpec

-Normally, producing a build of ReSpec should not be necessary for anyone, unless you're on the core development team.
-Certainly don't bother with this if you are providing pull requests.
-But on occasion it can be useful in order to debug a painful corner-case, so here are the instructions.
-This not being something normally exposed to the world, they are a bit convoluted (and may be simplified).
+Whenever you run the test suite a new build is made for you.
+You can run `tools/test-build.js` to obtain the same result.

+### Releasing ReSpec

+Normally, only @darobin makes releases.
+But in the eventuality that he wouldn't be available, others can follow this process:

 1. Make sure you are up to date and on the develop branch (git up; git checkout develop)
 2. Bump the version in `package.json`.
 3. Run the build script (node tools/build-w3c-common.js).
 This should respond "OK!" (if not, fix the issue).
-7. Add the new build (git add builds/respec-w3c-common-3.1.61.js).
+4. Add the new build (git add builds/respec-w3c-common-3.x.y.js).
-8. Commit your changes (git commit -am v3.1.61)
+5. Commit your changes (git commit -am v3.x.y)
-9. Finish the release git flow (git flow release finish v3.1.61).
-This should prompt you to enter a message for the tag.
+6. Merge to master (git checkout master; git merge develop)
 10. Push everything back to the server (make sure you are pushing at least the develop and gh-pages branches).

 That should be all.
 Normally, within a few minutes the W3C server will have picked up, gzipped, and published